VahanDrnoyan/laravel-reactable/README.md

 <livewire:reactions :model="$post" />
 ```

-That's it!
-The component will display:
+**That's it!** The component will automatically:
+- Detect eager-loaded data and use it (no additional queries)
-- A "Like" button (or current reaction if user has reacted)
+- Display a "Like" button (or current reaction if user has reacted)
-- Reaction picker on hover/click with all available reactions
+- Show reaction picker on hover with all available reactions
-- Reaction count summary with top 3 reaction icons
+- Display reaction count summary with top 3 reaction icons
-- Clickable reaction count that shows who reacted (with filterable tabs)
+- Show clickable reaction count with filterable tabs by reaction type

 ---